ga642381/ELK-Stack/README.md

   sudo systemctl start logstash.service
   ```

 ## Test (Sample Flight Data)
-  Type "localhsot:5601" on browser let you access kibana.
-There are a few examples you can explore.
+  To access Kibana,type "localhsot:5601" on a browser.There are a few examples you can explore.